wso2/docker-apim/dockerfile/wso2is_prepacked/README.md

-# Dockerfile for WSO2 API Manager Analytics #
+# Dockerfile for WSO2 IS As Key Manager #
 The Dockerfile defines the resources and instructions to build the Docker images with the WSO2 products and runtime configurations.

 ## Try it out